GGorvokaj/GGorvokaj/README.md

 ## 🏢 About This Account

-This is the official GitHub profile for our web development and administration team at [Mopec](https://www.mopec.com) / [Mortech Manufacturing](https://www.mortechmfg.com).
+This is the GitHub profile attatched to our web development and administration team at [Mopec](https://www.mopec.com) / [Mortech Manufacturing](https://www.mortechmfg.com).
 We build, maintain, and innovate digital solutions for our company and partners.

 ---